 The course will follow the Whitetail Trail which is a 5 mile outer loop around Bennington Lake.
 It’s mostly double track trail with a few single track sections.
 The elevation gain is around 370ft per loop.
 Here is a map of the Bennington Lake trail system.

-Aid Station – WALLA WALLA STOP
+Aid Station – 2022 update

 Your Entry Helps Support Trail Sisters